Steve De Ridder

-Steve Danny Marc De Ridder (born 25 February 1987) is a Belgian footballer who plays as a winger, most recently for Deinze.
+Steve Danny Marc De Ridder (born 25 February 1987) is a Belgian former professional footballer who played as a winger.

 He has played in the Netherlands for De Graafschap and FC Utrecht and in England for Southampton and Bolton Wanderers.
 He was born in Ghent.

 Club career

 De Graafschap

 He was awarded the player of the season award for the 2010–11 season.

 Southampton

 On 22 July 2011, he joined Southampton from De Graafschap for a significant undisclosed fee on a three-year deal.
 He made his league debut coming on as a second-half substitute, replacing David Connolly against Leeds United on 6 August 2011.
 On 9 August 2011, he made his full debut in the League Cup first round, scoring the first goal in a 4–1 victory over Torquay United.
 On 28 September 2011, he scored his first league goal in a 2–1 loss to Cardiff City.
 On 22 October 2011, he scored a late equaliser in a 1–1 draw at Reading after coming on as a substitute.

 He left the club on 1 August 2013, having his contract cancelled by mutual consent.